irvs/ros2_tms_for_construction/README.md

 - [tms_sp_machine_points](tms_sp/tms_sp_machine_points/)

-  tms_sp_machine_poitns is a package used to transform the coordinates of the machine odom using tms_tf_gui
+  tms_sp_machine_poitns is a package used to transform the coordinates of the machine odom using tms_tf_gui.

 ### tms_ss